yants95/rentalx/readme.md

 **Functional Requisites**
 - Should be possible register an specification to a car
-- Should be possible list all specifications
-- Should be possible list all cars

 **Business Rule**
 - Should not be possible to register an specification to a non existing car